benten-tools/benten-meta/README.md

     proposal_number: xxxxx
 ```

-  This tool can convert metadata from json to yaml, or yaml to json.
+  This tool can convert metadata from json to yaml, or from yaml to json.

 ## Install